drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

         - DON'T BE RUSHED: Take your time or regret it later in the quality of your parts.

-        - WEAR GLOVES if possible when handling cutting tools, but <b>DO NOT WEAR GLOVES</b> when near rotating tools.
+        - WEAR GLOVES if possible when handling cutting tools, but...

+        - DO NOT WEAR GLOVES when near rotating tools.
 They can catch and get wrapped in the tool.
           Similarly, ensure that shirt cuffs etc are held far away from rotating tools.

         - DEBURR your parts before handling.
 Freshly machined metal surfaces leave behind razor-sharp burrs that can and will cut your hands.